shiveenp/Taggit/README.md

 `./gradlew stage`

 This command will build the frontend and the backend and move all the files inside a static directory for backend ay build time.

+I deploy currently build images to try [here](https://hub.docker.com/repository/docker/shiveenp/taggit) but feel free to fork and deploy your own.